What is The Year of Mud?

 What is a Cob House, Anyway?

-The Year of Mud is named for my first cob house building experience.
+The Year of Mud is named for my first cob house project.
 Cob is an ancient, proven building technique practiced all over the world.
 It’s the simple combination of sand, clay, and straw, mixed by foot, and then applied by hand to form massive walls.
 Cob is beautiful, sculptural, natural, low-impact, and sustainable.
-It is intuitive, easy to learn, and inexpensive.
-Cob houses are built from materials straight from the earth.
+It’s intuitive, easy to learn, and inexpensive.
+Cob houses can be built from materials straight from the earth.

 p.s.
 No, a cob house has nothing to do with corn cobs.